gyrostable/gyd-governance/README.md

 The following vaults are currently implemented:

-1. `FoundingFrogVault`: Every owner of a Gyro founding frog (NFT distributed on Kovan) starts with a voting power of the same weight.
+1. `FoundingFrogVault`: Every owner of a Gyro founding frog (NFT distributed on Ethereum) starts with a prescribed voting power.
 To claim the voting power, a user must submit a Merkle proof that it owns a founding frog by signing a message.
 The Merkle proof is generated from a snapshot of founding frog holders.
 Governance can later decide to increase the voting power of some users by calling `NFTVault.updateMultiplier`
 2. `RecruitNFTVault`: This vault is similar to the `FoundingFrogVault` but the voting power is assigned when minting a `RecruitNFT`
 3. `FriendlyDAOVault`: This vault allows governance to arbitrarily assign voting power to any address by calling `FriendlyDAOVault.updateDAOAndTotalWeight`.
 In practice, this will be used to give voting power to other DAOs that are part of the Gyroscope ecosystem.
 4. `LPVault`: The `LPVault` allows a user to lock an LP token to earn voting power.
 There can be as many `LPVault` in existence as we decide to support LP tokens.
 An LP vault could be incentivised through a liquidity mining scheme implemented in its parent `LiquidityMining` contract